-16. That the above provisions apply where there is a contract of service is shown by the use of the words "employment" and "employed".
-This interpretation is supported by Challenge Realty Ltd v CIR (1990) 12 NZTC 7,212.
+- (a) includes the activities performed by the Governor-General, a member of Parliament, or a judicial officer that give rise to an entitlement to receive a PAYE income payment for the activities: ... - 17.
+The use of the word "employment" suggests that the above provisions apply where there is a contract of service.
+This interpretation is supported by Challenge Realty Ltd v CIR (1990) 12 NZTC 7,212 (CA).
 In this decision, the Court of Appeal considered the definition of "salary or wages" in s 2 of the Income Tax Act 1976.
 This definition provided:

-'Salary or wages', in relation to any person, means salary, wages, or allowances (whether in cash or otherwise), including all sums received or receivable by way of overtime pay, bonus, gratuity, extra salary, commission, or remuneration of any kind, in respect of or in relation to the employment of that person
+'Salary or wages', in relation to any person, means salary, wages, or allowances (whether in cash or otherwise), including all sums received or receivable by way of overtime pay, bonus, gratuity, extra salary, commission, or remuneration of any kind, in respect of or in relation to the employment of that person;

-Delivering the judgment of the Court, Bisson J stated (at 7,224):
+18. Delivering the judgment of the court, Bisson J stated at 7,224:

-In the context of sec 2, the word "employment", in our view, relates to a contract of service It is that word which governs the definition: the definition being intended to include all forms of remuneration received under a contract of employment
+In the context of "salary and wages" in sec 2, the word "employment", in our view, relates to a contract of service It is that word which governs the definition: the definition being intended to include all forms of remuneration received under a contract of employment

-Consequently, the definition of "salary or wages" did not include amounts received as remuneration under a contract for services.

-- 17. The ITA does not specify how it is to be determined whether the taxpayer concerned is employed under a contract of service.
-It is therefore necessary to rely on the common law on determining employment status.
-As a general principle of statutory interpretation, where legislation makes use of terms with established meanings at common law, it is presumed that Parliament intended those terms to be given their common law meanings (subject to any contrary legislative intention): Bank of England v Vagliano Bros [1891] AC 107; R v Kerr [1988] 1 NZLR 270 (CA).
-As mentioned earlier, the common law distinguishes between contracts of service and contracts for services, and the courts have developed tests to establish whether there is a contract of service or a contract for services. - 18.
-However, it is important to highlight that other parts of the definition of "employee" in the ITA do not rely on the common law.
-The ITA identifies particular classes of persons and payments that are included or excluded from the term "employee".
-For example: - Section RD 3(1)(b) provides that the term "PAYE income payment" does not include: - (i) an amount attributed under section GB 29 (Attribution rule: calculation): - (ii) an amount paid to a shareholder-employee in the circumstances set out in subsection (2): - (iii) an amount paid or benefit provided, by a person (the claimant) who receives a personal service rehabilitation payment from which an amount of tax has been withheld at the rate specified in schedule 4, part I (Rates of tax for schedular payments) or under section RD 18 (Schedular payments without notification), to another person for providing a key aspect of social rehabilitation referred to in paragraph (c) of the definition of personal service rehabilitation payment in section YA 1 (Definitions). - Section YA 1 defines the term "employment" (for the purposes of the definition "salary or wages" (s RD 5) and "an extra pay" (s RD 7)) to include:

-the activities performed by a member of Parliament or a judicial officer that gives rise to an entitlement to receive a PAYE income payment for the activities.

-Similarly, s RD 5(5) provides that the term "salary or wages" includes salary and allowances made to the Governor-General, members of Parliament and judicial officers.
+- 19. Consequently, the definition of "salary or wages" did not include amounts received as remuneration under a contract for services. - 20.
+The ITA does not explain how to determine whether a taxpayer is employed under a contract of service.
+Therefore we must rely on the common law to determine employment status.
+As a general principle of statutory interpretation, where legislation makes use of terms with established meanings at common law, it is presumed that Parliament intended those terms to be given their common law meanings (subject to any contrary legislative intention): Bank of England v Vagliano Bros [1891] AC 107 (HL); R v Kerr [1988] 1 NZLR 270 (CA).
+As mentioned earlier, the common law distinguishes between contracts of service and contracts for services, and the courts have developed tests to establish whether there is a contract of service or a contract for services. - 21.
+However, it is important to highlight that some parts of the relevant definitions in the ITA (see [15] and [16] above) do not rely on the common law.
+The ITA identifies particular classes of persons and payments that are specifically included or excluded from the definitions.
+For example: - Section RD 3(1)(b) provides that "PAYE income payment" does not include: - (i) an amount attributed under section GB 29 (Attribution rule: calculation): - (ii) an amount paid to a shareholder-employee in the circumstances set out in subsection (2): - (iii) an amount paid or benefit provided, by a person (the claimant) who receives a personal service rehabilitation payment from which an amount of tax has been withheld at the rate specified in schedule 4, part I (Rates of tax for schedular payments) or under section RD 18 (Schedular payments without notification), to another person for providing a key aspect of social rehabilitation referred to in paragraph (c) of the definition of personal service rehabilitation payment in section YA 1 (Definitions). - Section YA 1 defines "employment" to include: - ... the activities performed by the Governor-General, a member of Parliament, or a judicial officer that give rise to an entitlement to receive a PAYE income payment for the activities; ... - Similarly, s RD 5(5) provides that "salary or wages" includes salary and allowances made to the Governor-General, members of Parliament and judicial officers.